4k4xs4pH1r3/offensive-security/Linux/SA.md

         (__)    )\
           ||--|| *

-[!] legal disclaimer: Usage of this for attacking targets without prior mutual consent is illegal.
+[!]
+Legal disclaimer: Usage of this for attacking targets without prior mutual consent is illegal.
-It is the end user's responsibility to obey all applicable local, state and federal laws.
+It is the end user's responsibility to obey all applicable local, state, and federal laws.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program.

 #